Mark Worrell

-Mark Robert Worrell (born March 8, 1983) is an American former Major League Baseball pitcher who played for the St. Louis Cardinals and the Baltimore Orioles between 2008 and 2011.
+Mark Robert Worrell (born March 8, 1983) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals and Baltimore Orioles between 2008 and 2011.

 Amateur career

 A native of Palm Beach Gardens, Florida, Worrell attended John I. Leonard Community High School.
 He played college baseball at the University of Arizona and Florida International University.
 In 2003, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-He was selected by the St. Louis Cardinals in the 12th round of the 2004 MLB Draft.

 Professional career

+St. Louis Cardinals

+Worrell was selected by the St. Louis Cardinals in the 12th round of the 2004 MLB draft.

 Worrell was called up to the major leagues by the Cardinals on June 1, 2008, and made his debut on June 3.
 On June 5, Worrell hit a three-run home run in his first major league at-bat.

+San Diego Padres

-On December 4, 2008, Worrell was traded to the San Diego Padres for shortstop Khalil Greene.
+On December 4, 2008, Worrell was traded to the San Diego Padres in exchange for shortstop Khalil Greene.
 After missing the entire season while recovering from Tommy John surgery, Worrell was non-tendered on December 12, 2009.